 If you bought 2 of the 4 packs rather than 1 of the 8 packs it would cost £6 more.

 In our mind £6 saving for an extra click on a web page is not bad going considering you will likely need all 8 brush heads over the life of the toothbrush anyway.

-This is not limited to Oral-B, let’s look at Sonicare in this next example.
+This is not limited to Oral-B, so let’s look at Sonicare in this next example.